 One will not go hungry as traditional Polish cuisine like pierogi and bigos are served in heaping portions.
 Comfortable lodging is offered in either a 19th century Grange or a 16th-century palace with adjoining riding center.
 The palace is recognized as one of the best restored antique treasures and is one of the few remaining examples of Renaissance architecture in the former Duchy of Prussia.

-To find your relaxing equestrian vacation in Poland, contact our riding consultants at firstname.lastname@example.org or call 888.494.9636.
+To find your memorable horseback riding vacation in Poland, contact our riding consultants at firstname.lastname@example.org or call 888.494.9636.